MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 27th April 2024: Major bug fixes and separated object types into own list from dump.
 - UPDATE 29th April 2024: Removed Program list.
 Major bug fixes.
 	- File Load Cancelin actually triggered earlier buffers to be send and written to the text boxes.

+- Hopfully last update for a looog time: Object lists now injects names from list strings to name boxes for selecting samples and samplebanks easier.

 - WARNING!
 SAMPLE DUMPS TO AX000 CAN EMPTY WHOLE RAM MEMORY FROM DEVICE EASILY.
 SO DOODLE EASY.
 	- UPDATE: Limited "wavedata" to 1 packet to avoid corruption.